neooriginal/neooriginal/README.md

 Welcome to my GitHub profile!
 I'm a student living in Germany and I have a passion for programming.

+#- [Discord](https://discord.gg/pZKFGWVvfF): Please join this discord to recieve support and see my active Projects.

 ### About Me
 - 🌍 I'm based in Germany.
 - 🎓 Currently, I'm expanding my programming skills.